jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	ask windows to open .asm, .inc, lst, .mac, .4th, .f, .pat files with scite.exe

-If you are linux or OS X men, try virtualbox...
+If you are linux or OS X men, see FastForth.pdf.

 Build the program file